juice-shop/pwning-juice-shop/appendix/trainers.md

 # Appendix B - Trainer's Guide
 ## Instances
 Make sure every participant should have his/her own running Juice Shop instance.
 While challenges like "XSS Tier 0" do not change the state.
-Solving challenges like "RCE Tier 1" completly take down the shop  anddo effect other participants, in case they are using the same instance.
+Solving challenges like "RCE Tier 1" completly take down the shop and do effect other participants, in case they are using the same instance.
 There are multiple []Run Options](https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content/part1/running.html#run-options) which you can choose from.
 It is perfectly fine to run multiple docker containers on one host.
 They do not effect each other.